 (For the following instructions, use the images below them as reference points.)

-In order to elect the lists for the Filters feature, an administrator must access the asset table by going to Settings>System Settings>Data Manager (1).
+In order to elect the lists for the Filters feature, an administrator must access the asset table by going to Settings>System Settings>Database (1).
 Once the asset table (2) is up, choose the Customize Fields tab (3) and make sure that the 'Data Type' of the field is a 'List' (4) with at least 2 predefined values (5).
 Once the values have been established, click on Advanced Options (6) and check the Used in Filters box.

 After the desired list has been added to the Filters, the asset table must be reindexed.
 This can be done by clicking back to the Data tab and clicking the Reindex button in the list directly beneath it.